 The Bible is God’s story, it’s his word.
 But it’s also history and poetry and prophecy and literature.

-So in addition to offering you an invitation to join our study on the book of Hebrews, I also want to give you this super easy method to help you study any book of the Bible–expect maybe psalms…that’s a whole other beast.
+So I’m giving you this super easy method to help you study any book of the Bible–expect maybe psalms…that’s a whole other beast.

 When we read big, we read the book in it’s entirety.
 This can get a little overwhelming for some of your longer books of the Bible like Genesis or Job, but it’s incredibly beneficial.

 Preferably when you read big, it’s good to read larger chunks of the book or to read it all in one sitting if you can.
 This is especially helpful for the books that are written as letters, which make up a good majority of the New Testament.

 When you’re focused on seeing how a book of the Bible works as a whole book, rather than taking it chapter by chapter, you’re better able to understand the smaller parts.